BobGenom/arduino_sketches/RCX2_IR_Programmer1/README.md

 ARDUINO
 ```
-I guess other TSOPs with 950nm and 38kHz carrier will do as well.
+I guess similar TSOPs with 950nm and 38kHz carrier will do as well.

 Precondition
 ---------------------